TryGhost/docs/content/concepts/principles.md

 We welcome feature requests from users over in [the ideas category](https://forum.ghost.org/c/Ideas) of the Ghost Forum.
 Here people can request and suggest things which they'd like to see in Ghost, and others can add their vote or comment.

-The ideas board is a great way for us to guage user demand, but it's not a democratic system.
+The ideas board is a great way for us to gauge user demand, but it's not a democratic system.
 We don't automatically build things just because they get a lot of votes, and not everything that gets requested makes it into core.

 The best way to get a feature you want looked at quicker is to [get involved by contributing to the project](/concepts/contributing/) to help build it.
 That's how open source software works!